-In addition to its standard product lines, the Group develops individual bespoke heating and cooling solutions to suit specific customer applications.
+In addition to its standard product range, the Group designs and develops individual bespoke heating, cooling and dehumidification solutions to suit specific customer applications.

-At present, all product design and engineering is undertaken in Milperra, NSW, with all Group products, except Dunnair products, manufactured in either the Groups Milperra or Malaysian manufacturing facilities.
+At present, all product development, design, engineering and administration is undertaken at the Group's head office and factory in Ingleburn, NSW, with most manufacturing of Air Change and Fancoil products carried out at either the Group's Ingleburn or Malaysian manufacturing facilities.

-Dunnair products are designed in Australia but sourced from an overseas third party OEM.
+Dunnair and Summit branded products are designed, partially assembled, tested and modified in Ingleburn with major component assemblies sourced from overseas third-party OEM's.

-The Group has its own sales and engineering support staff in New South Wales, Queensland, Victoria and Singapore with sales distribution representatives in all other Australian states, and overseas representatives in New Zealand, Malaysia, Indonesia and Thailand.
+The Group has its own sales and engineering support staff in New South Wales, Victoria and Queensland with distributors in all other Australian states.

+The Group has overseas distribution representatives in New Zealand, Singapore, Malaysia and Indonesia.